NhatNguyen1502/java-database-capstone/user_stories.md

 _As a doctor, I want to create and add prescriptions for patients after consultations, so that patients receive proper medication instructions and treatment plans._

 **Acceptance Criteria:**
-1. Doctor can create prescription with medication name, dosage, frequency
+1. Doctor creates prescription document in MongoDB
-2. Drug database provides auto-complete for medication names
-3. System warns about potential drug interactions
+2. Document includes: appointmentId, patientId, doctorId, prescriptionDate, expiryDate
+3. medications array contains: name, genericName, dosage, form, frequency, duration, quantity, instructions
-4. Doctor can add special instructions and duration
+4. Can add diagnosis and doctorNotes fields
-5. Prescription is linked to the appointment record
+5. status defaults to 'active'
-6. Patient receives notification when prescription is added
+6. Denormalized patientName and doctorName for quick access

 **Priority:** High

-**Story Points:** 8

-**Notes:**
-- Integrate with pharmacy systems for electronic prescribing
-- Validate against patient allergy information
-- Include prescription templates for common medications

----

-#### **US-D011: Add Medical Notes**
-**Title:**
-_As a doctor, I want to add consultation notes and observations to patient records, so that I can maintain comprehensive medical documentation for continuity of care._

-**Acceptance Criteria:**
-1. Doctor can add free-text notes during or after appointment
-2. Notes support rich text formatting (bold, italic, lists)
-3. Notes are auto-saved to prevent data loss
-4. Doctor can attach images or documents to notes
-5. Notes are timestamped and attributed to the doctor
-6. Previous notes are easily accessible during consultation

-**Priority:** Low

 **Story Points:** 5

-**Notes:**
-- Implement voice-to-text for efficient note-taking
-- Add templates for common note types (follow-up, initial consultation)

 ---

 ### Dashboard and Analytics

-#### **US-D012: View Dashboard Statistics**
+#### **US-D011: View Dashboard Statistics**
 **Title:**
-_As a doctor, I want to view statistics about my appointments, patient visits, and schedule utilization, so that I can track my productivity and identify trends in patient care._
+_As a doctor, I want to view basic statistics about my appointments, so that I can track my schedule._

 **Acceptance Criteria:**
-1. Dashboard shows total appointments for current week/month
+1. COUNT appointments by status for current doctor
-2. Statistics include completed, cancelled, and no-show appointments
+2. Display totals: scheduled, confirmed, completed, cancelled, no_show
-3. Patient demographics are visualized with charts
-4. Schedule utilization percentage is displayed
-5. Trends are shown over time with graphs
-6. Dashboard updates daily with latest statistics
+3. Filter by date range using appointment_date
+4. Simple aggregation queries on appointments table

 **Priority:** Low

-**Story Points:** 8
+**Story Points:** 3

-**Notes:**
-- Add export functionality for performance reports
-- Consider peer comparison statistics for benchmarking

 ---